 This class contains the address of the host that performs the stacked operations.
 It is typically used to access the Zorp Content Vectoring Server (ZCV) to perform virus filtering in the traffic.
-The remote backend can be accessed using the TCP protocol or a local socket, e.g., $RemoteStackingBackend(addrs=(SockAddrInet('192.168.2.3', 1318),)) \qquad or \\RemoteStackingBackend(addrs=(SockAddrUnix('/var/run/zcv/zcv.sock'),)).$
+The remote backend can be accessed using the ТСР protocol o r local а socket, e.g., RemoteStackingBackend(addrs=(SockAddrInet('192.168.2.3', 1318),)) or RemoteStackingBackend(addrs=(SockAddrUnix('/var/run/zcv/zcv.sock'),)).